ir-nlp-csui/aksara/README.md

 * Aksara v1.0 refers to the annotation guidelines for Indonesian dependency treebank proposed by Alfina et al. (2019) and Alfina et al. (2020)

 ## References
-* M. Yudistira Hanifmuti and Ika Alfina. **"Aksara: An Indonesian Morphological Analyzer that Conforms to the UD v2 Annotation Guidelines"**.
-In Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020. (_accepted_)
+* M. Yudistira Hanifmuti and Ika Alfina. ["**Aksara: An Indonesian Morphological Analyzer that Conforms to the UD v2 Annotation Guidelines**"](https://ieeexplore.ieee.org/document/9310490).
+In Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020.
-* Ika Alfina, Daniel Zeman, Arawinda Dinakaramani, Indra Budi, and Heru Suhartanto. "**Selecting the UD v2 Morphological Features for Indonesian Dependency Treebank**".
-In Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020. (_accepted_)
+* Ika Alfina, Daniel Zeman, Arawinda Dinakaramani, Indra Budi, and Heru Suhartanto. ["**Selecting the UD v2 Morphological Features for Indonesian Dependency Treebank**"](https://ieeexplore.ieee.org/document/9310513).
+In Proceeding of the 2020 International Conference of Asian Language Processing (IALP)  in Kuala Lumpur, Malaysia, 4-6 Desember 2020.
 * Ika Alfina, Arawinda Dinakaramani, Mohamad Ivan Fanany, and Heru Suhartanto. ["**A Gold Standard Dependency Treebank for Indonesian**"](https://waseda.repo.nii.ac.jp/?action=repository_action_common_download&item_id=48059&item_no=1&attribute_id=101&file_no=1).
 In  Proceeding of 33rd Pacific Asia Conference on Language, Information and Computation (PACLIC) 2019 in Hakodate, Japan, 13-15 September 2019.